 Alternative Ways To Buy a Car

-If you can’t afford traditional financing to buy a car, don’t qualify to lease a vehicle, and don’t want to lease to own, you still have some options.
-The first is to get a subprime loan.
-These loans often come with high-interest rates, getting one can help you get a vehicle if you really need one.
+If you can’t afford traditional financing to buy a car, don’t qualify to lease a vehicle, and don’t want to lease to own, you still have some purchase options.
+The first is to apply for a second-chance auto loan.
+The drawback is that these loans often have high-interest rates, but if you really need a vehicle, they can help you get a car.

-Another option is using a family member or friend as a co-signer.
+Another option is to ask a family member or friend who has good credit to co-sign the loan.
 Having a co-signer can help you get a loan with a better interest rate than a subprime loan.
 Finally, you can shop for a used car from a private seller if you have the cash on hand.